nvidia-holoscan/holoscan-sdk/docs/gxf/gxf_by_example.md

 }
 ```

-In our recorder, no heavy-weight initialization tasks are required so we implement the following, however,  we would use `start()` and `stop()` methods for heavy-weight tasks such as memory allocation and deallocation.
+In our recorder, no heavyweight initialization tasks are required, so we implement the following; however,  we would use `start()` and `stop()` methods for heavyweight tasks such as memory allocation and deallocation.

 ```{code-block} cpp
 :caption: start/stop in gxf_extensions/my_recorder/my_recorder.cpp